brianminges/nutshell/README.md

 ## Setup
-1. Clone this repository
+1. Clone this repository.
-1. `cd` into the directory it creates
+1. `cd` into the directory it creates.
 1. Run `npm install` and wait for all dependencies to be installed.
 1. Run `json-server -p 8088 -w database.json` from the `api` directory.
 1. Run `npm start` to verify that installation was successful.